-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 65, its osteogenic stimulators coverage policy, with an effective date of January 9, 2026.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 65, the National Coverage Determination governing Medicare coverage of osteogenic stimulators, effective January 9, 2026.
 Here's what billing teams need to know.

 Quick-Reference Table